hammonds/skratch/README.md

 Add the .rb and .html files to your Sketchup plugin directory and away you go.

+Also includes Sketchup materials.
+Diffuse materials of various reflectances and transparent materials of various transmittances.

 Tested in Sketchup 8, 2013, and 2014.